 J.P.
 Pomare’s Call Me Evie takes place in rural New Zealand, where Kate Bennet lives with a man she calls Bill.
 She knows that her name is really Kate, but Bill insists that she be called Evie.
 As the story goes along, we learn that Kate is originally from Melbourne, but she had to leave because of something terrible that she did.
 Kate/Evie has no memory of what, exactly, she did, but she knows that returning to Melbourne is out of the question.
 What’s more, she knows that if anyone finds out anything about her, it’ll mean disaster.
 So, she goes by the name of Evie, stays in the house as much as possible, and has very little contact with the local people.
 She relies on Bill to tell her what happened, but is he telling the truth?
 What, exactly, happened?
 Before long, Kate/Evie’s questioning, plus her natural desire to interact with other people, mean that the façade that Bill has carefully constructed for the two of them is about to come falling down.
 And when it does, Kate/Evie will have to face the truth about what happened in Melbourne.
 And it’s interesting to see how the change of name impacts the story.

 People change names for all sorts of different reasons.
 Name changes can be straightforward, but they can also complicate a lot of things – including murder investigations.
 These are just a few examples.
 Over to you.

-*NOTE: The title of this post is a line from Sailor George’s Exam.
+*NOTE: The title of this post is a line from Elton John’s Candle in the Wind.